 SMITHVILLE, Texas — A Texas man has been federally charged for allegedly flying a drone loaded with drugs and other contraband into a Fort Worth prison, U.S. Attorney for the Northern District of Texas Chad E. Meacham announced Friday.

-Bryant LeRay Henderson, 42, of Smithville, was arrested at his home Thursday and charged with one count of attempting to provide contraband in prison, one count of serving as an airman without an airman’s certificate, and one county of possession with intent to distribute a controlled substance, officials say.
+Bryant LeRay Henderson, 42, of Smithville, was arrested at his home Thursday and charged with one count of attempting to provide contraband in prison, one count of serving as an airman without an airman’s certificate, and one count of possession with intent to distribute a controlled substance, officials say.

 According to court documents, Henderson is accused of flying a DJI Inspire drone into the airspace over Federal Medical Center (FMC) Fort Worth, a federal correctional facility in the south part of the city, just before midnight on Wednesday, May 4.
 The drone reportedly crashed inside a secure fenced-in yard near the prison’s HVAC shop, where prison staff recovered it.